Everything To Know About Netflix’s Addams Family Spinoff Series, Wednesday

 The Wednesday Plot

-While in school, the teen will embrace her “sleuthing, supernaturally infused mystery charting” abilities for a new adventure.
-“That’s where she attempts to master her emerging psychic ability, thwart a monstrous killing spree that has terrorized the local town, and solve the supernatural mystery that embroiled her parents 25 years ago — all while navigating her new and very tangled relationships,” an official description of the series reads.
-This also means other members of the Addams clan, including Morticia and Gomez Addams (aka the only married couple goals I aspire to), will appear in the show.
+While in school, the teen will embrace her “sleuthing, supernaturally infused mystery charting” abilities for a new adventure, according to Netflix’s description of the series.
+“That’s where she attempts to master her emerging psychic ability, thwart a monstrous killing spree that has terrorized the local town, and solve the supernatural mystery that embroiled her parents 25 years ago — all while navigating her new and very tangled relationships.”
+This also means other members of the Addams clan, including Morticia and Gomez Addams will appear in the show.

 The Wednesday Cast & Production Team